FrontierRobotics/i2c-api/README.md

 ## Design and Usage

-To see what operations this API supports, see the [API Design Documentation](docs/api-design.md).
+To find out what operations this API supports, see the [API Design Documentation](docs/api-design.md).

 ## Building